 She and her husband live in the home that her husband’s parents purchased fifty years ago, and are the proud parents of one beautiful daughter and are members of St. Matthews Parrish (formerly St. Mary’s parishioner).
 Tina participates as a novice gardener in the Conshohocken Community Garden and is proud to be part of a community that emphasizes a lifestyle that is healthy and vibrant.

 Anita Barton, Member

-Anita is serving in her first year of a five-year term as Borough Council representative on the Conshohocken Sewer Authority, a separate Board responsible for wastewater treatment, serving as Secretary to the Board.
+Anita is serving in her fourth year of a five-year term as Borough Council representative on the Conshohocken Sewer Authority, a separate Board responsible for wastewater treatment, serving as Secretary to the Board.
 She has served on the Borough Planning Commission for seven years, including 3 years as Chair.

-Jane Flanagan, Member
+Jane Flanagan, Vice-President

 (610) 828-1092 x135

 Jane Flanagan began serving as the Council Member for Conshohocken's 5th Ward in January 2016.
 Jane, after spending thirty years as owner and operator of Flanagan's Preschools, developing an Early Childhood Education program at Central Montco Technical High School, and teaching at CMTHS for 10 years, retired in June 2015.

 Jane currently serves as Vice-President of Council and her priorities are to strengthen the Borough's relationship with Colonial School District, to improve Borough parks, and to work to increase public use of the Borough's amenities.
 Having both an education and business background, Ms. Flanagan will seek fiscal priorities that reflect the needs of Conshohocken's residents while respecting the rights of local businesses.